datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 Unfortunately, it is computationally infeasible to consider every possible partition of the feature space into $J$ boxes.
 For this reason, we take a **top-down, greedy** approach that is known as recursive binary splitting.
 The approach is **top-down** because it begins at the top of the tree (at which point all observations belong to a single region) and then successively splits the predictor space; each split is indicated via two new branches further downon the tree.
 It is **greedy** because at each step of the tree-building process, the best split is made at that particular step, rather than looking ahead and picking a split that will lead to a better tree in some future steps.

-In order to perform recursive binary splitting, we
+In order to perform recursive binary splitting:
-- First select the predictor $X_j$ and the cutpoint $s$ such that splitting the predictor space intothe regions ${X \| X_j < s} and {X \| X_j ≥ s}$ leads to the greatest possible reduction in $RSS$.
-That is, we consider all predictors $X_1, ... , X_p$, and all possible values of the cutpoint s for each ofthe predictors, and then choose the predictor and cutpoint such that there sulting tree has the lowest $RSS$.
+- We first select the predictor $X_j$ and the cutpoint $s$ such that splitting the predictor space into the regions ${X \| X_j < s}$ and ${X \| X_j ≥ s}$ leads to the greatest possible reduction in $RSS$.
+That is, we consider all predictors $X_1, ... , X_p$, and all possible values of the cutpoint s for each of the predictors, and then choose the predictor and cutpoint such that there sulting tree has the lowest $RSS$.
 - Next, we repeat the process, looking for the best predictor and best cutpoint in order to split the data further so as to **minimize the $RSS$ within each of the resulting regions**.

 The process continues until a stopping criterion is reached; for instance, we may continue until no region contains more than five observations.